Anchor text is my keyword,

 LSI stands for latent semantic indexing.
 Go to Google, type your keyword, and below you will be getting the related search terms in your typed query.
 These are LSI keywords for your brand.
 For example, my target keyword is graphic design services.
 These would be the LSI keywords that I can use other than my target keywords as anchor text.

 9. Exact Match Anchor Text

-Exact match anchors are basically the keywords for which you did the thorough research.
-For example, if ‘graphic design services’ is your target keyword and you are using the exact anchor text for the link building, it means you are using Exact Match anchor texts.
+Exact match anchors are basically the keywords for which you did thorough research.
+For example, if ‘Best SEO Company’ is your target keyword and you are using the exact anchor text for the link building, it means you are using Exact Match anchor texts.
 They are the most powerful yet the most sensitive keywords that could affect your site ranking both negatively or positively.

 Below we have mentioned the keywords based on the priority that should be given to them.